Underscore76/LiveSplit.StardewValley/README.md

 ## Features

+* [x] Able to add GLOBAL SETTINGS that are loaded on new game
 * [x] Remove inconsistent save times (when the white text is visible)
 * [x] Remove time while rebuilding graphics
-    * This is usually very quick, but is also done a lot in some glitches
+    * This is usually very quick, but is also done a lot in some glitches in old versions
 * [x] Remove time while the game is `\pause`d (introduced in 1.3+)
 * [ ] Automatically start the timer
 * [ ] Automatically split the timer at key events